mit-satori/getting-started/portal-howto/customization.rst

 we will use the OOD terminal for executing the steps needed for a custom kernel.
 Alternatively, the same steps can be carried out when logged in from an ssh session, for example via the command line ``ssh -l USER satori-login-001.mit.edu`` of through a client like PuTTY.

+To create our new kernel we will
+1. create a brand new, clean conda environment in a new directory
+2. activate the environment and install the packages we need
+3. initialise the interactive python settings for the new environment